benjvi/seven-ways-to-install-cert-manager/README.md

-# Seven Ways To Install Cert Manager: A guide to software package installation on Kubernetes.
+# *Seven Ways To Install Cert Manager*: A Guide to Package Installation on Kubernetes.

 There are lots of different ways to install software packages onto Kubernetes.